n-rodriguez/n-rodriguez/README.md

 ### Hi there 👋

-SysAdmin / Software Engineer / DevOps, Rubyist, Open Source Maintainer.
+I'm a SysAdmin / Software Engineer / DevOps, Rubyist, Open Source Maintainer.
+I'm available to hire, you can contact me any time!

 ### Languages